-Figure 19: Temperature and Pressure Relief Valve Pipe
+Figure 26 - Temperature and Pressure Relief Valve Pipe

 - The discharge pipe must not be smaller than the pipe size of the T&P Relief Valve.
 The pipe must also be able to withstand 250°F (121°C) without distortion.
 Use only copper or CPVC pipe.
-Do not use any other type of pipe, such as PVC, iron, flexible plastic pipe, or any type of hose. - Terminate the discharge pipe a maximum of six inches above a floor drain or through the structural floor to the outside.
-Do not drain the discharge pipe into the drain pan; instead pipe it separately to an adequate drain or outside the building.
+Do not use any other type of pipe, such as PVC, iron, flexible plastic pipe, or any type of hose. - Terminate the discharge pipe a maximum of six inches above a floor drain or outside the building.
+Do not drain the discharge pipe into the drain pan; instead pipe it separately to an adequate drain.
 In cold climates, terminate the discharge pipe inside the building to an adequate drain.
 Outside drains could freeze and obstruct the drain line-protect the discharge pipe from freezing. - Do not place any valve or other restriction between the tank and T&P Relief Valve.
-Do not cap, block, plug, or insert any valve between the T&P Relief Valve and the end of the discharge pipe.
-Do not insert or install any reducer in the discharge pipe. - Install the foam insulator (supplied) on the T&P Relief Valve body.
-Locate the slit running the length of the insulator.
-Spread the slit open and fit the insulation over the T&P Relief Valve body.
-Apply gentle pressure to the insulation to ensure that it is fully seated on the T&P Relief Valve.
-Once seated, secure the insulation with tape.
-Make sure that the insulation and tape:
+Do not cap. block, plug, or insert any valve between the T&P Relief Valve and the end of the discharge pipe.
+Do not insert or install any reducer in the discharge pipe.